trOnk12/exercise-dojo/README.md

 Welcome to my exercise dojo,

-Here you can see what I have lately working on
+Here you can see what I have lately working on.

--each "topic" of my practice is divided into the modules.
--each commit contains conclussions of my practice or dives deeper into the subject.
+Each "topic" of my practice is divided into the modules, each commit contains conclussions of my practice or dives deeper into the subject.